Bydgoszcz Architects (1850–1970s): Heinrich Seeling

 In 1908, Seeling was elected city building councilor of Charlottenburg, where, in the following years, he designed many edifices.
 His crowning achievement was the realization of the five-storey Deutsches Opernhaus in 1911–1912, able to house 2300 show-goers; it was the most modern stage installation and original architectural building of its time.

 Heinrich Christian Seeling died on February 15, 1932, in Berlin.

 Heinrich Seeling's achievements in Bydgoszcz

 Erich Lindenburger

+Erich Lindenburger (1882-1978) was a German architect who worked in Bydgoszcz in the first two decades of the 20th century.

+His father, Friedrich Lindenburger, and his wife, Gertrude, settled in Bydgoszcz at 13 Orla Street (in today's Szwederowo district) in the 1850s.
+At the beginning of the 20th century, he worked as a construction technician.
+In 1904, Erich Lindenburger designed his own tenement house at 3 Adam Mickiewicz Avenue and opened his architectural office there.

-Erich Lindenburger was a German architect who worked in Bydgoszcz in the first two decades of the 20th century.
-He designed representative, metropolitan tenement houses in a style reminiscent of architectural trends from the early 1900s, mainly referring to Art Nouveau.
+He designed representative, metropolitan tenement houses in a style reminiscent of architectural trends from the early 1900s, mainly referring to Art Nouveau (e.g. tenements at 43, 45, and 47 Dworcowa Street).

 Erich Lindenburger's achievements in Bydgoszcz

 Rudolf Kern

 Rudolf Kern probably practiced in the studio of Józef Święcicki.
 From 1903 to the early 1920s, he ran his own architectural and construction office.
 Like many other colleagues from Bydgoszcz, he was involved in the design and construction of tenement houses in Cieszkowskiego Street.
 In Bydgoszcz, he lived in his own house at 72 Gdańska street.